sujitroy7/shortly-frontend/shortly-ui-master-prompt.md

 ## 4. Core Components (Use Consistently)

 **Note:** Use `shadcn/ui` components as the base for all UI elements.
-Customize them to match the Shortly theme (Indigo 600).
+Customize them to match the Shortly theme (Blazing Flame).

 ### **Buttons**

-- Primary Button: indigo background, white text
+- Primary Button: Blazing Flame background, white text
 - Secondary Button: grey outline, dark text

 ### **Cards**

-- White background
+- White or Alabaster Grey background
 - Soft shadow
 - Rounded large corners
 - Used for dashboards, analytics, lists